tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 >The [Trip Site](https://tonygilkerson.github.io/yosemite2025/) contains a readonly copy of the Plan and supplementary material to be made available off-line

 ---

 ## The Plan

-**TODO** - When the plan is finalize on the Notion page it will be copied here for off-line access.
-The info needs copied to the Plan Page to be refined and finalized

 ### Dates